-Sanford (Sandy) Schwartz is president of Cox Automotive, the world’s leader in vehicle remarketing services and digital and software solutions for automotive dealers.
-Cox Automotive, a subsidiary of Atlanta-based Cox Enterprises, includes Manheim, AutoTrader.com, Kelly Blue Book, and a host of global businesses and brands serving customers such as auto dealers, manufacturers and financial institutions.
+Sandy Schwartz is president of Cox Automotive, the world’s leader in vehicle remarketing services and digital and software solutions for automotive dealers.
+Cox Automotive, a subsidiary of Atlanta-based Cox Enterprises, includes Manheim, Autotrader.com, Kelley Blue Book, and a host of global businesses and brands serving customers such as auto dealers, manufacturers and financial institutions.

-Headquartered in Atlanta, Ga., Manheim, the leading global provider of vehicle remarketing services, registers approximately eight million used vehicles annually, facilitating transaction worth nearly $50 billion in value.
-AutoTrader, Kelley Blue Book, and software solutions such as vAuto and VinSolutions are the world’s largest digital automotive marketplaces, providing innovative dealer marketing and software solutions.
-Annually, Cox Automotive companies interactive with more than 40,000 dealers in North America alone.
+Headquartered in Atlanta, Ga., Manheim, the leading global provider of vehicle remarketing services, registers approximately 8 million used vehicles annually, facilitating transactions worth nearly $50 billion in value.
+Autotrader, Kelley Blue Book, and software solutions such as vAuto and VinSolutions are the world’s largest digital automotive marketplaces, providing innovative dealer marketing and software solutions.
+Annually, Cox Automotive companies interact with more than 40,000 dealers in North America alone.

 In 2011, Schwartz became Manheim’s president where he led the company to identify growth opportunities in the automotive industry space.
 Under his leadership, Manheim acquired Dealer Services Corporation and merged it with Manheim Financial Services to form NextGear Capital, Inc., the largest provider of commercial financing for wholesalers in the world.